 Google has created its ranking algorithms with the goal of matching users to websites that can help them find their content and that offers an easily-navigable and quick experience.
 Their algorithm applies to all sites equally, and therefore follows web browsing statistics when deciding which algorithm configuration will best serve the largest number of people.
 Because of this, business-to-business companies must address mobile-first indexing by making sure that their site is mobile-responsive and fast.

-Make sure that clients know that mobile Internet use has surpassed that of desktop use, and that this statistic has been used to guide the decision to give ranking priority to sites with better mobile experiences.
+Make sure that clients know that mobile internet use has surpassed desktop browsing, and that this statistic has been used to guide the decision to give ranking priority to sites with better mobile experiences.
 Marketers understand better than most that statistics guide actions, and if they can see that Google is trying to serve their own audiences by acting on this data then they will realize why they are required to tailor their digital offerings to fit into Google’s scheme.

 Leverage Existing or Past Clients to Build a Backlink Profile

 One major advantage that B2B companies have is that their customers are typically businesses that have their own websites.
 Reaching out to clients and asking them to provide links to your website is a great way to build your backlink profile and increase your domain authority.